N.J. woman accused of stabbing identical twin sister to death

 A New Jersey woman is accused of stabbing her identical twin sister to death.

-Police responded to reports of an unconscious female at the Centennial Village Apartments in Camden at about 5:40 a.m. on Saturday and found Anna Ramirez unconscious with stab wounds.
+Police responded to reports of an unconscious woman at the Centennial Village Apartments in Camden at about 5:40 a.m.
+Saturday and found Anna Ramirez with stab wounds.
 She was taken to a hospital, where she died shortly after.

 Amanda Ramirez was charged Saturday, authorities said.